lawalOyinlola/afroDevHub/README.md

 ## Contributing & Next Steps

+Have an idea?
 Want to contribute or extend the platform?
 Ideas:

 - Add authentication-gated event creation
 - Expand test coverage with Jest/React Testing Library